kwalczak80/mx-monster/README.md

 ### Checkout page

-- The user is prompted to enter their delivery information on a checkout form. that integrates Stripe.
+- The user is prompted to enter their delivery information on a checkout form.
-- A checkbox that the user can confirm allows them to save their delivery information for the next time.
+- A checkbox that the user can select allows them to save their delivery information to their user profile.
-- An order summary will be shown before the user can complete the checkout process so they can confirm the total cost and view all goods.
+- On the screen, an order summary appears, allowing the user to review the total cost of the order as well as view all of the goods they are ordering.

 ![Order submission](docs/images/existing_features/checkout/order-submission.JPG)